Total War Saga: Troy: Development

 The game is the second installment in the Total War Saga subseries, following 2018's Total War Saga: Thrones of Britannia.
 Troy, similar to its predecessor, was designed to be a shorter but more focused game, and its scope was limited to a particular time period in history instead of being era-spanning.
 The lead developer is Creative Assembly Sofia based in Bulgaria, which took approximately two years and nine months to develop the game.
 According to Maya Georgieva, the game's director, the Bronze Age was a very difficult setting to work on due to the lack of detailed historical records and sources.
 As a result, the team resorted to using the Iliad, an ancient Greek epic poem, to fill up the historical details that were missing.
 Despite the mythical elements, the team tried to make the game as historically grounded as possible.
 Georgieva called this approach "truth behind the myth", in which the team came up with the "most probable explanations for the myths and legends to complete the history".
 For instance, the Trojan horse would be an earthquake, a siege tower, or a massive wooden structure instead of a huge, wooden horse.
 While a second "Historical Mode" was added as a Free DLC along with the "Mythos" Pack.
 The "Historical Mode" makes the game more truthful, adding bodyguards to leaders as "Truth Behind The Myth" has none.
 Along with that, it removes Truth Behind The Myth's Passive buffs from Gods and adds only slight bonuses from supporting them.

 Total War Saga: Troy was announced by publisher Sega on 19 September 2019.
 It was released on 13 August 2020 for Windows via the Epic Games Store, where it was exclusively available for one year.
 Creative Assembly later confirmed that this was a one-off deal with Epic Games, and added that they did not plan to make future Total War games exclusive to a storefront.
 As Creative Assembly hoped to expand the audience of the franchise, the game was made free to claim for the first 24 hours after its release.
 7.5 million people claimed the game for free on that day, exceeding the developer's expectations.
 Creative Assembly will be working with Epic to incorporate mod support upon the game's release.
 A downloadable content pack based on the Amazons was released on 24 September 2020.
 A Linux version was planned by Feral Interactive, but was later cancelled, citing lowered demand due to the availability of Proton.

 Reception

-The game received generally positive reviews upon release, according to review aggregator Metacritic.
+The game received generally positive reviews upon release, according to review aggregator platform Metacritic.

 The game was available for free in the Epic Games Store.
 This resulted in 7.5 million claimed copies in a single day.